 - Cool Mask: Nearly everyone wears one to hide their faces during confrontations.

-- Creator Provincialism: all of the God Candidates are from Japan, which is handwaved by how Japan has a high suicide rate.
+- Creator Provincialism: Every God Candidate is from Japan, which is given a Hand Wave by how it has a high suicide rate.

 - High-Class Glass: Baret, Nanato's angel has a monocle seemingly made of light and it fits her moniker of angel of knowledge.

 - Ignored Expert: Subverted, Professor Yoneda is widely respected, even moreso than Kakehashi and other's arguing in favor of God.
 Double subverted in that he is not just paid attention to, but also deadly wrong, humanity can't exist without God.